fogg928s4/C-Course/README.md

-﻿# C-Course with James Foden
+﻿# C-Course with Jason Fedin
 Challenges provided in the course 'Master the C Language' on Udemy.com

 Link to the full course https://www.udemy.com/course/c-programming-for-beginners-